Announcement

 When you submit your completed application form, you will receive an email inviting you to the next steps in the application process.
 After we have received all application materials, the final step in the process will be an interview with the JPP/JSP Co-Directors beginning June 5th and June 6th.
 We will send interview invitations by May 15.
 Applicants will receive notification of admission by July 1st and are asked to confirm their intention to proceed with JPP/JSP training by August 1st.

-If you have any questions about the Jungian Psychotherapy Program or Jungian Studies Program, please contact the Co-Directors or Program Coordinator.
+If you have any questions about the Jungian Psychotherapy Program or Jungian Studies Program, please contact the Operations Manager.

 Contact